University Teaching (Grad.Cert.)

 Why pursue a Graduate Certificate in University Teaching?

-- Currently enrolled as a doctoral student at Concordia, in good standing, admitted to candidacy, and on track for a timely completion of the doctoral program;
+- Evidence that you are in good standing and on track for a timely completion of your program;

-- Written letter of support by doctoral supervisor;
+- Written letter of support by your supervisor;

-- Proof of completion of the Graduate Seminar in University Teaching and one teaching-assistantship;
+- Proof that you have completed the Graduate Seminar in University Teaching and one teaching-assistantship;

-- Letter of support from Chair of the department in which the teaching internship will be completed which identifies the course reserved for the doctoral student;
+- Letter of support from the Chair of the department in which the teaching internship will be completed;

 |University Teaching||Certificate||August 1||December 1||April 1|

 - Teaching assistantships, valued at approximately $5,000, are available and awarded on a competitive basis.
 Conference travel funding is also available for students who present their work at academic conferences.

 - All students are paid for teaching a three-credit reserve course.
 Compensation rates are based on the CUFA Collective Agreement.